Everything you need to know about the new Electronic Securities Act (eWpG)

 This makes Germany one of the stragglers in Europe, as most European countries have been offering a dematerialized securities system as an additional option for some time now.
 For example:

 - France: Have completely dematerialized securities since 1984 (but still with the need for a central securities depository)

 - United Kingdom: Have stored their securities in an electronic database (CREST) since 1996

 - Switzerland: Have allowed electronic “book effects” since 2009

 - Luxembourg: Passed 2019 blockchain framework law for digital securities

-the detachment of the document requirement is already a topic since 2019
+However, the detachment of the deed obligation is already an ongoing topic since 2019

 Electronic central registry securities